Biττensor: Compute Subnet Miner Setup

 command

-which will give you the below output:
+which will give you an output similar to below:

 Create a Cold & Hotkey with the commands below: